pseudodennis/connect4ever/meta/project updates/04-05 project status update.md

 ### responsibilities for the coming week for each person and likelihood of completion
   - Dennis:
-  - Ian: Research AI Training in relation to Connnect 4.
+  - Ian: Research AI Training in relation to machine learning & Connnect 4.
 Find a player algorithm to train our neural network against and implement into code.
-Get Deeplearning4j framework running.
-Come with a deeplearning4j example that I can break down and understand.
-(75% chance of completion).
+Get Deeplearning4j framework running & look at examples.
+(90% chance of completion).
   - Harriet:
   - Joey: